How to Hire a Virtual Assistant Bookkeeper for your Business

 Tip #2: Make sure the person is an expert bookkeeper

-When hiring a bookkeeper, it is important to make sure that they have the right experience.
-This means they should have experience of your type of business and industry.
+When hiring a bookkeeper, ensuring they have the right experience is essential.
+This means they should have experience in your type of business and industry.
 It also helps if they are familiar with your accounting software and procedures.

-Accounting regulations can vary from country to country; therefore do make sure you hire someone familiar with the regulations specific to you and your business.
-For example, in the United States of America, GAAP (Generally Accepted Accounting Principles) is used.
-In other countries this might not be the case—your virtual assistant may need additional training or education before they can start working for you.
+Accounting regulations can vary from country to country, so hire someone familiar with the regulations specific to you and your business.
+For example, GAAP (Generally Accepted Accounting Principles) is used in the United States of America.
+In other countries, this might not be the case—your virtual assistant may need additional training or education before they can start working for you.

 Working with a virtual assitant bookkeper